-Need cinema night ideas?
-Take a look at this week's lineup of acclaimed movies showing on the big screen in and around Plano.
+Want to see a movie, but not sure what's worth your time (and money)?
+Take a look at this week's lineup of acclaimed movies showing on the big screen in and around Jacksonville.

 Toy Story 4

-It's playing at Studio Movie Grill Plano (4721 W. Park Blvd.) through Wednesday, July 3.
+It's screening at AMC Regency 24 (9451 Regency Square Blvd.) through Wednesday, July 3.
 Click here for showtimes and tickets.

 A young couple travels to Sweden to visit their friend’s rural hometown and attend its mid-summer festival.
 What begins as an idyllic retreat quickly descends into an increasingly violent and bizarre competition at the hands of a pagan cult.